 Antipodes map, western hemisphere perspective.

-I’m reminded of the movie ‘The China Syndrome’, the title of which refers to the idea that if you dig a hole through the Earth starting in the US, you end up in China.
+The title of the 1970s movie ‘The China Syndrome’ refers to the idea that if you dig a hole through the Earth starting in the US, you end up in China.
 This map shows it ain’t so.
 In fact, only a little bit of China overlaps – and with the southern part of South America.
 Funnily enough, the good people of Argentina seem to have taken this into account when naming the city of Formosa, which is the antipode of Taiwan, the island off the Chinese coast formerly known as… Formosa.
 There’s almost no overlap in North America, none in Africa and just a bit in Europe (the Iberian peninsula with New Zealand’s North Island).

 The website Antipodes Map allows for interactive searching for antipodeal locations.
 Which will probably end up in some ocean or other.
 Anybody know the Greek word for fin?